7 Facts from our HomeDNA Review

-Let’s first briefly review the HomeDNA home paternity test kit which is one of the most popular HomeDNA products that helps customers answer paternity questions and learn about their paternal lineage.
-It is one of the most widely recognized paternity test brands.
+Its home paternity test kit is one of the most popular HomeDNA products and most widely recognized brands.

-HomeDNA also offers several types of DNA testing services available on HomeDNA.com.
-Their affiliates also offer other types of testing options like the GPS Origins Ancestry Test (also available with DNA data upload) and genetic testing for pets, including an at home dog DNA test called Dog DNA Health Screen and Customized Life Plan.
+HomeDNA also offers several types of DNA testing services available in stores and through its website.
+Its affiliates provide other testing options like the GPS Origins Ancestry Test (also available with DNA data upload) and genetic testing for mixed breed pets, including one called Dog DNA Health Screen and Customized Life Plan.

-- HomeDNA Food and Pet Sensitivity test kit ($139): Using DNA from your cheek swab, this DNA health report analyzes genes that may make you more sensitive to certain irritants, including gluten, lactose, cow milk protein, eggs, peanuts, other foods, histamine, and pet dander.
+- HomeDNA Food and Pet Sensitivity test kit ($139): This DNA health test report analyzes genes that may make you more sensitive to common irritants.
 You’ll also get recommendations about food substitutions and lifestyle changes you can make to help you avoid triggering sensitivities.
-However, this test is not designed to diagnose allergies.
+This product is not designed to diagnose allergies.

-- HomeDNA Healthy Weight test kit ($159): This test analyzes DNA collected with a cheek swab to examine genes related to body weight, nutrition, metabolism, and more.
+- HomeDNA Healthy Weight test kit ($159): With a cheek swab, you get info on genes related to body weight, nutrition, metabolism, and more.
 In addition to a report on genetic markers in these genes, you’ll receive personalized dietary and exercise recommendations to help you reach your ideal weight.

 Review of HomeDNA Reporting Features

 The HomeDNA Starter Ancestry Test kit is the least detailed.
-You’ll receive a report similar to the test results presented below, which will provide you with the percentages of your DNA that historically come from four regions of the world (Europe, the Americas, East Asia, and Sub-Saharan Africa), as well as present-day countries whose populations are genetically similar to you.
+You’ll receive a report similar to the one shown in the image below.
+It will provide you with the percentages of your DNA that historically come from four regions of the world (Europe, the Americas, East Asia, and Sub-Saharan Africa), as well as present-day countries whose populations are genetically similar to you.